23 Feb 2016: Analysis

 Mosquitoes can adapt fairly quickly to environmental change.
 In response to a push to use bed nets to prevent nighttime bites in malaria-prone regions of the world, for example, researchers are seeing a change in the time of day mosquitoes bite — many now target their human quarry in the hours before bed.

-One study by Vittor and others found that one mosquito species, Anopheles darlingi
+A study by Vittor and others found that one malaria-carrying mosquito species, Anopheles darlingi

-, in a deforested area in the Loreto region of Peru that were best at carrying the malaria parasite were radically different than their cousins in intact forests; the Anopheles darlingi
+, in a deforested area in Peru was radically different than its cousins in intact forests; the Anopheles darlingi

 in deforested areas bit 278 times more frequently than in an intact forest, according to a study published in the American Journal of Tropical Medicine and Hygiene